What Size Generator To Run Furnace? (Complete Guide)

 Determining How Many Watts Does a Furnace Use?

-The best way to determine the required watts for your furnace is to check the user manual of the furnace.
+You can determine the required watts for your furnace by checking the user manual.

 240V x 20A = 4800Watts.